fankto/EchoQuest/README.md

 - Speaker Diarization model from PyAnnote

 Please refer to each model's license terms on Hugging Face for their usage restrictions.

+## Contributing
+We welcome contributions that enhance the tool!
+Please submit a pull request for any proposed changes or additions.
+All contributions must comply with the Custom Non-Commercial, Contribution-Based License outlined in the [LICENSE](LICENSE) file.